Reloaded-Project/Reloaded-III/docs/Server/Packaging/Package-Metadata.md

 !!! warning "Must be a valid Windows & Unix file name."

+!!! warning "Has a max length of 255 characters."

+    But ideally should keep under 64.

 This format is designed to minimize collisions while providing a human-readable name.

 The suggested format to use for names is `game.type.subtype.name.author.target`.